CBG properties and effects: how does it differ from CBD and who is it better for

 The antagonism of 5-HT1A by CBG is interesting for another reason: while CBD is an agonist of 5-HT1A (which explains its anxiolytic effects), CBG as an antagonist may block the same receptor — suggesting that CBG and CBD act on serotonin differently.
 Together, a CBD-dominant full spectrum oil with trace CBG may modulate the serotonin system from several angles simultaneously, yielding different effects than each alone.

-Source: own compilation based on Nachnani et al., Biomolecules, 2021.
+Source: own elaboration based on Nachnani et al., Biomolecules, 2021.

 Properties of CBG – what do studies say?